michelleful/code-blog/_posts/2014-07-23-stressifier.markdown

 to the morphological structure of the word, looks more intuitive to me.
 Hyphenation algorithms tend to act more like Column B, and with good reason.

-*"Hospital" would actually standardly be syllabified as "hos.pi.tal" but the automatic syllabification algorithm in the Penn Phonetics Toolkit appears to syllabify it as "ho.spi.tal".
+&#42;"Hospital" would actually standardly be syllabified as "hos.pi.tal" but the automatic syllabification algorithm in the Penn Phonetics Toolkit appears to syllabify it as "ho.spi.tal".